Table of Contents

 This template provides a cutting-edge look, thanks to the right-justified header and mix of black and color fonts.

-Strong header fonts, a right column that spotlights the job applicant’s skills and clean lines gives this layout a powerful appearance.
+Strong header fonts, a right column that spotlights the job applicant’s skills and clean lines give this layout a powerful appearance.

-It’s particularly important to use a creative template when you’re applying for a job that demands out-of-the-box thinking.
-Here are more resume layouts you can use, for jobs in industries that value originality and imagination.
+It’s important to use a creative template when applying for a job that demands out-of-the-box thinking.
+Here are more resume layouts you can use for jobs in industries that value originality and imagination.

 Social Media Coordinator: